IshtiaqueAhmedToke/Blockchain-Enabled-Rental-System/README.md

 ```

 ### Notes:
+- There is an issue with the customer-side UI refreshing.
+This version does not have a database connected for simplicity in testing and development.
 - Replace `yourusername` with your actual GitHub username and adjust URLs accordingly.
 - Ensure to include a `LICENSE` file in your project directory if not already present, specifying the license used for your project.